 • Feeding people, not landfills.

-• Gives restaurants/hospitality an opportunity to enhance their reputation with guests, staff and investors.
+• An opportunity to enhance reputation with guests, staff, and investors.
 A study by Unilever revealed that 72 percent of American diners care about how restaurants handle food waste and 47 percent would be willing to spend more to eat at a restaurant with an active food recovery program.

 Other Resources: